Pendeen Lighthouse

-Pendeen Lighthouse, also known as Pendeen Watch is an active aid to navigation located 2 km to the north of Pendeen in west Cornwall, England.
+Pendeen Lighthouse, also known as Pendeen Watch, is an active aid to navigation located 2 km to the north of Pendeen in west Cornwall, England.
 It is located within the Aire Point to Carrick Du SSSI, the Cornwall Area of Outstanding Natural Beauty and the Penwith Heritage Coast.
 The South West Coast Path passes to the south.

 Layout

+Aerial view of Pendeen Watch headland and Pendeen Lighthouse, Cornwall, England.

 Attached to the tower itself, there is an E-shaped building split into a terrace of four cottages.
 Three of the cottages were originally used to house the three resident keepers, their wives and families, with the fourth used as an office area and sleeping accommodation for the supernumerary keepers.
 They are now let as holiday cottages.
 Water was originally collected off the flat roof of the accommodation block and stored in an underground tank.
 Behind the cottages are three kitchen gardens (which soon fell into disuse as nothing would grow in such an exposed position).
 On the seaward side of the complex, the fog siren and its accompanying machinery is housed in a separate building.